Magic System

 Cost: increasing risk of insanity

-Compatible Schools: augment senses, force, materialism, shadows and light
+Compatible Schools: augment senses, materialism, shadows and light

 Pri: 3